tusharad/Reddit-Clone-Haskell/haskread-platform-be/Wiki/design_doc.md

 - Type-level-programming : We will use type-level-programming for type-level programming in the application.
 - Lens : Lens is a library for working with data structures.
 We will use lens for working with data structures in the application.
 - Tasty : Tasty is a library for testing.
 We will use tasty for testing in the application.

+### Some Notes:

+- All password must be hashed before storing in the database.